Model-bounded monitoring of hybrid systems: Perspectives

-So far, \masakiTool{} is a quickly developed prototype.
-Optimization of the reachability analysis with the technique in~\cite{BZ19,CAF11} is a\LongVersion{ first} future work. \LongVersion{In addition, importing the latest optimizations from \phaverlite{}~\cite{BZ19} into \masakiTool{} is on our agenda.} Further evaluation of the precision of model-bounded monitoring using a real-world industry example is also a future work.
+\paragraph{Optimizing \masakiTool{}} So far, \masakiTool{} is a quickly developed prototype.
+Optimization of the reachability analysis with the technique in~\cite{BZ19,CAF11} is a first future work.
+In addition, importing the latest optimizations from \phaverlite{}~\cite{BZ19} into \masakiTool{} is on our agenda.
+Further evaluation of the precision of model-bounded monitoring using a real-world industry example is also a future work.

+\paragraph{Monitoring against temporal properties} Another immediate future work is an extension for monitoring against a temporal property, \eg{} represented by a temporal logic formula or an automaton instead of a conjunction of linear (in)equalities.
+Since many realistic properties are temporal (see \eg{}~\cite{KJDDYIKKS2016,ARCH21:ARCH_COMP_2021_Category_Report}), the practical benefit by such an extension would be high.
+We note that if the violation of the property is represented by an LHA $\A'$, such a temporal extension is straightforward---the LHA $\A_{\neg \varphi}$ is the synchronous product of the bounding model $\A$ and the property LHA $\A'$.

+\paragraph{Further uncertainties in the observation} By using a bounding model, we conduct monitoring taking into account of the uncertain behavior between the samples due to the lack of the observation.
+In practice, there are many other uncertainties in the observation, \eg{} some values are unobservable in some samples, we have to predict the future behavior, and the obtained values have some measurement error.
+One of the future directions is to utilize a bounding model to take into account of such uncertainties.

+\paragraph{Uncertainty in the specification} One of the practical obstacles in monitoring is to precisely decide the specification.
+For instance, although it is natural to require that the distance between any two cars should be kept large enough in an ACC system, it is not always straightforward to define the exact threshold of the safe distance.
+Utilizing \emph{parameters} in the specification is a solution for such an issue~\cite{AHW18,WA19,WAH19}.
+Parametric monitoring consists in exhibiting parameter valuations for which a specification is violated (or correct).
+Parametrization of the current framework is future work.

-One potential extension of the $\Lmon$ membership problem is to make it more quantitative: returning a \emph{distance} between the monitored language $\Lg(\A)$ and the observation $\word$ rather than checking the membership of the observation $\word$ to the monitored language $\Lg(\A)$.
+\paragraph{Quantitative monitoring} One potential extension of the $\Lmon$ membership problem is to make it more quantitative: returning a \emph{distance} between the monitored language $\Lg(\A)$ and the observation $\word$ rather than checking the membership of the observation $\word$ to the monitored language $\Lg(\A)$.
 This makes the result of the analysis even more useful.
-Another extension is to use intervals rather than points for the measured values to cope with the uncertainty in the measured values.
-A testing-based approach, \eg{} in~\cite{DN09}, instead of the current \emph{guaranteed} approach by the convex polyhedra analysis is a future work for more efficiency at the expense of the safety guarantee.
+We note that this future direction is related to the algorithm~\cite[Section 4]{FP09} to estimate the worst-case robustness, but the use of LHAs would give a finer estimation.